embee0/test_jupyter_book/_build/html/_sources/markdown.md

 Here is an inline directive to refer to a document: {doc}`markdown-notebooks`.

+## Learn more

+This is just a simple starter to get you started.
+You can learn a lot more at [jupyterbook.org](https://jupyterbook.org).

 ## Citations

 You can also cite references that are stored in a `bibtex` file.
 For example,